 In Michael Flynn's Spiral Arm novel On the Razor's Edge, Gidula tells Donovan that his own attack, in his pre-amnesiac days as Padaborn, had killed many innocents, but they can stage a more effective one.

 Subverted in Shadow Children: The Tyrannical Population Police have cut down on rations and are forcing people to join.
 When Luke saves and gives a gun to some citizens, they shoot the officer in self-defense as the first act of the revolution.
 The second involves them going up to a truck driver and executing him because he worked for the government (which many people were doing because they would cut off rations if one didn't).
 The final book explores this, while some rebels, like Mr. Talbot's group and the kids, fight for equality and freedom, others, like Otto, fight so they can gain control of the government, and even absorbs some of the former leaders of the group into his new government.
+Publicly, the revolution is always portrayed as a positive force, even as the new government is clearly making a power play and manipulating the press back against the shadow children.

 Plays this trope straight.
 Not only is there the big resistance against President Clark, but Mars and Proxima 3 are also rebelling and generally seen as oppressed planets under the thumb of the increasingly fascist Earth Forces.